ecmwf/odc/docs/content/implementation/decoding-data.rst

          end do

-The **Frame** may map exactly to one frame within the ODB-2 format (as described earlier), or may be an *aggregated frame* containing multiple compatible frames.
+The **Frame** object may correspond to one underlying frame within the ODB-2 stream (as described earlier), or may be a logical *aggregated frame* referencing multiple compatible frames internally.

 .. index:: Decoding Data; Span